wixplosives/stylable.io/docs/getting-started/install-configure.md

 ## Install Stylable to work with an existing project

-To work with an existing project, you can install [Stylable](https://github.com/wix/stylable) and the [stylable-webpack-plugin](https://github.com/wix/stylable-webpack-plugin) packages from our GitHub repositories.
+To work with an existing `webpack` based project, you can install [Stylable](https://github.com/wix/stylable) and the [stylable-webpack-plugin](https://github.com/wix/stylable-webpack-plugin) packages from our GitHub repositories.

 Install **Stylable** and the **stylable-webpack-plugin** as a dependency in your local project.